avk/avk.github.io/_case_studies/note-to-self-prototype.md

 5 of the 7 recruited users were available for an hour-long prototype test via screen sharing.

-Rather than rely on static screens, which could not simulate writing, or taking a week (1/4 of our constrained time) to build the first prototype in our product, I tested a version of Prototypes A and B using the following script...
+Rather than rely on static screens, which could not simulate writing, or taking a week (1/4 of our constrained time) to build the first prototype in our product, I tested a version of Prototypes A and B using the following script&hellip;

 ### Prototype Test Script